Police: Gunman dead after killing 2 at fire hydrant factory

 ALBERTVILLE, Ala.
-(AP) — A worker who killed two people and wounded two more at an Alabama fire hydrant plant early Tuesday has been found dead, apparently after killing himself in a car, a police chief said.
+(AP) — A worker killed two people and wounded two more at an Alabama fire hydrant factory early Tuesday before killing himself, police said.

-“The person was deceased from what appears to be a self-inflicted gunshot wound,” Police Chief Jamie Smith told Al.com.
+The gunfire — among the latest in a spate of shootings across the U.S. — broke out about 2:30 a.m. at a Mueller Co. plant in Albertville.
+The gunman then drove off from the factory; his body was found hours later inside a car in Guntersville, about 15 miles (24 kilometers) away, Albertville Police Chief Jamie Smith said.

-The gunfire — among the latest in a spate of shootings across the U.S. — broke out about 2:30 a.m. at a Mueller Co. plant in Albertville, Smith told reporters.
-The gunman then got in a vehicle and left the factory.
-His body was found hours later inside a car in Guntersville, about 15 miles (24 kilometers) away, Smith said.
+“The person was deceased from what appears to be a self-inflicted gunshot wound,” Smith told Al.com.

 Smith says it wasn't immediately clear what prompted the shooting.